-The number of myths floating around about printer cartridges is nothing short of amazing.
-I cannot believe the rubbish that people come out with and it's often fuelled by the retailers of brand name products.
+The number of myths floating around about printer ink is nothing short of amazing.
+I cannot believe the rubbish that people come out with and it's often fueled by the retailers of brand name products.

 Of course the large OEM brand name companies want you to buy their over inflated products and what better way is there to achieve this than by rubbishing the aftermarket products.